-Software testers are the spine of all organizations because they are the ones who are responsible to ensure the quality of the product or project.
+Software testers are the spine of all software testing company because they are the ones who are responsible to ensure the quality of the product or project.
 But how do you spot the ‘best of the best’ among software testers?
 Testing isn’t for everybody.
-It takes a technically-minded, creative person to be a successful tester.
+It takes a technically-minded, creative person to be a quality software tester.
 While growth and implementation of the software are crucial to these organizations, there is a growing need for good software testers who love testing.

 The requirement for software testing became significant as companies found that they could save more with the execution of a testing process.
 To thrive as a great software tester, one needs these six amazing qualities at their disposal: